Having been at school for sixteen years, it’s very hard to get out of the ways in which you were taught and you learn when coming to uni.

 Science students also find it a bit odd that they are required to write essays when starting university.
 They are not used to it and generally have only written short-answer statements.

 Assessment & Performance

-For lots of subjects at university assessment isn’t only through exams at the end of a module.
-Other ways in which you might be assessed include team projects and peer marking, poster & oral presentations, real life simulations (where you mimic real life, for example work three pharmacy students might role play a patient, pharmacist and student, and work together to assess what happened and give instructions; or through law MOOTs; or giving forensic information to a public audience).
+For lots of subjects at university, assessment isn’t only through exams at the end of a module.
+Other ways in which you might be assessed include team projects and peer marking, poster & oral presentations, real-life simulations (where you mimic real life, for example, three pharmacy students might role-play a patient, pharmacist and student, and work together to assess what happened and give instructions; or through law MOOTs; or giving forensic information to a public audience).

-Furthermore, beyond the understanding of the information presentation, other skills are rewarded in your grades, for example communication, persuasion or presentation skills.
+Furthermore, beyond the understanding of the information presented, other skills are rewarded in your grades, for example, communication, persuasion or presentation skills.

-At school the mark schemes were indicative, and told you where you would gain points, and lots of students struggle with university mark schemes.
+At school, the mark schemes were indicative and told you where you would gain points, and lots of students struggle with university mark schemes.
 They are far more flexible and you can’t copy them to gain top marks.
-Instead they value creativity and originality of thought, which can only be acquired through a substantial knowledge of your subject overall, gained through lots of reading and interacting with material.
+Instead, they value creativity and originality of thought, which can only be acquired through a substantial knowledge of your subject overall, gained through lots of reading and interacting with the material.

 The absence of having a structure to one’s day and having a work-life balance is certainly something that worries people when they get to university.
 There’s no one telling you what to do, no one telling you where you have to be or checking up on you, and no one telling you when your essays need to be handed in.
 So why not stay in bed all day boxset binging?
 No one is stopping you.